What’s your favorite credit card to earn points?

 Chase UR points redeemed for travel have solid value.
 There are 10 airline and hotel partners that you can transfer UR points to at a 1:1 ratio.
 These partners can elevate the value of your points by giving you access to premium seats on flights that would normally cost thousands of dollars.

 You can also book travel directly within the Chase portal and get a 1.25 cent per point value for your Ultimate Rewards points.
 This is a good option to have when you don’t have the flexibility to search for the best award flight.

 Chase Sapphire Preferred is also part of the Visa Signature Card program, which includes baggage benefits if your luggage is lost or delayed.

-Chase Sapphire Preferred is my favorite credit card to earn points with every day.
+Chase Sapphire Preferred is my favorite credit card for anyone new to miles and points.
 The points I’ve earned have been invaluable in booking free travel!
 It’s the best card to start with AND keep in your wallet as part of your miles and points earning strategy.

 What is your favorite travel rewards credit card?